What Does a Title Company Do?

 You can have parties who are no longer on title, but they may have a legitimate claim against the property.
 This is what title insurance will protect against.
 Title companies also help with closings between a buyer and seller or lender.

-Title companies handle the money that’s exchanged between the parties of the closing.
-They also will file and record the appropriate real estate documentation with the county records or what we call the county recording office.
-They also coordinate with the municipalities as well.
-So a property transfer affidavit, is filed with the city, not with the county.
+Title companies handle the money exchanged between the parties.
+They file and record the documentation with the county records (county recording office).
+They also coordinate with municipalities as well.
+So a property transfer affidavit gets filed with the city, not with the county.

 Attorneys are the only professionals that can give a legal opinion on how a party can hold title to a property.
-So there’s many questions that come up, many issues on a regular basis: Questions such as what’s an acceptable exemption or exception to a title policy; what’s your legal obligation to your lender when you’re closing out a transaction?
+So there’s many questions, such as, what’s an acceptable exemption, or an exception to a title policy?
+What’s your legal obligation to your lender when you’re in the closing process of financial transactions?
 What are the legal rights of the buyer or the seller?